pelger/dynamocmd/README.md

 dynamocmd
 ==========
-Command line client for dynamodb.
+Command line client for Amazon DynamoDB.
 V0.1.

-Why? - primarily a tool to aid with updating throughputs on dynamodb.
+Why? - primarily a tool to aid with updating throughputs on Amazon DynamoDB.
 Amazon DynamoDb allows throughput modification on the following basis:

 * Throughput may be incremented by 100% on any one update
 * Takes ~60 seconds for a throughput update to process
 * Throughput may only be decremented twice in any 24 hour period

-Whilst DynamoDB rocks, sometimes you need to adjust throughputs without having to mess about with the web interface. dynamocmd automates this process and time and money!
+Whilst DynamoDB rocks, sometimes you need to adjust throughputs without having to mess about with the web interface. dynamocmd automates this process to save time and money!

 ## Installation